Not All Asians are the Same: A Disaggregated Approach to Identifying Anti-Asian Racism in Social Media: Analysis

+To further investigate topical narratives in anti-Asian tweets (RQs 3), we perform topic modeling.
+Topic modeling supplements the $n$-gram based assessment in the earlier MCA section by enabling the examination of actual narratives of anti-Asian messages.
+To perform topic modeling, we use the \textsc{BERTopic} API \cite{grootendorst2022bertopic}, a Transformer-based topic modeling technique that provides human-interpretable results.
+We choose \textsc{BERTopic} over other alternatives such as latent Dirichlet allocation (LDA) or non-negative matrix factorization (NMF) because \textsc{BERTopic} outperforms the other methods (LDA, NMF) in terms of two performance measures, topic coherence and topic diversity (see Appendix~\ref{app:topic_models} for the definitions and performance outcomes of these metrics).

-We further investigate topical contexts from which anti-Asian tweets emerge.
-To do so, we perform topic modeling using the \textsc{BERTopic} API \cite{grootendorst2022bertopic}, which is a Transformer-based topic modeling technique that provides human-interpretable results. \textsc{BERTopic} takes a collection of documents, embeds the documents into vector representations, reduces them via dimensionality reduction to cluster them, and computes latent topics via identifying the most representative words in each cluster.
-In our computation, we consider Sentence-Transformer \cite{reimers-2019-sentence-bert}, UMAP \cite{mcinnes2018umap-software}, and HDBSCAN \cite{mcinnes2017hdbscan} for document embedding, dimensionality reduction, and clustering.
+\textsc{BERTopic} takes a collection of documents, embeds the documents into vector representations, reduces them via dimensionality reduction to cluster them, and computes latent topics via identifying the most representative words in each cluster.
+In our modeling, we consider Sentence-Transformer \cite{reimers-2019-sentence-bert}, UMAP \cite{mcinnes2018umap-software}, and HDBSCAN \cite{mcinnes2017hdbscan} for document embedding, dimensionality reduction, and clustering.
+We run \textsc{BERTopic} model instances with 100 combinations of various hyper-parameter settings.
+We report the results in statistics.
+For descriptions on preprocessing and the considered hyper-parameters, we refer readers to Appendix.